Unified Convergence Theory of Stochastic and Variance-Reduced Cubic Newton Methods: Introduction

 In many fields of machine learning, it is common to optimize a function $f(\vx)$ that can be expressed as a finite sum: \beq \ba{rcl} \min\limits_{\vx \in \R^d} \Bigl\{ \; f(\vx) & = & \frac{1}{n} \sum\limits_{i = 1}^n f_i(\vx) \; \Bigr\}, \ea \eeq or, more generally, as an expectation over some given probability distribution: $f(\vx) = \E_{\zeta}\bigl[f(\vx,\zeta)\bigr]$.
 When $f$ is non-convex, this problem is especially difficult since finding a global minimum is NP-hard in general \citep{NpH}.
 Hence, the reasonable goal is to look for approximate solutions.
 The most prominent family of algorithms for solving large-scale problems of the form \eqref{MainProblem} are the \textit{first-order methods}, such as the Stochastic Gradient Descent (SGD) \citep{SGD51,SGD52}.
 They employ only stochastic gradient information about the objective $f(\vx)$ and guarantee the convergence to a stationary point, which is a point with a small gradient norm.

 Nevertheless, when the objective function is non-convex, a stationary point may be a saddle point or even a local maximum, which might not be desirable.
 Another common issue is that first-order methods typically have a slow convergence rate, especially when the problem is \textit{ill-conditioned}.
-Therefore, they may not be suitable when high precision for the solution is required.
+Therefore, they may not be suitable when high precision is required for the solution.

 To address these challenges, we can take into account \textit{second-order information} (the Hessian matrix) and apply Newton's method (see, e.g., \citep{nesterov2018lectures}).
 Among the many versions of this algorithm, the Cubic Newton method \citep{nesterov2006cubic} is one of the most theoretically established.
 With the Cubic Newton method, we can guarantee \textit{global convergence} to an approximate \textit{second-order} stationary point (in contrast, the pure Newton method without regularization can even diverge when it starts far from a neighborhood of the solution).
 For a comprehensive historical overview of the different variants of Newton's method, see \cite{polyak2007newton}.
 Additionally, the convergence rate of the Cubic Newton is \textit{provably better} than those for the first-order methods.